deep-fusion-AI/CollisionWarningService/README.md

 #### Local startup

-The FCW Service can also be run locally using [fcw/service/interface.py](fcw/service/interface.py), but all necessary dependencies must be installed in the used python environment and the NETAPP_PORT environment variable should be set (default is 5896):
+The FCW Service can also be run locally using [fcw/service/interface.py](fcw/service/interface.py), but all necessary dependencies must be installed and the NETAPP_PORT environment variable should be set (default is 5896):
 ```bash
 set NETAPP_PORT=5897
 ```